garrandall/popular-music-data/tracks/if-you-ever-stop-loving-me-montgomery-gentry.md

 Gotta have you,
 In my life, on my side,
 Every day I'm alive,
-Every night when I'm greedy an' needing,
+Every night when I'm greedy and needing,
 You!

 Instrumental break.